siserin/blind9/doc/arm/reference.rst

 only to queries that ask for recursion (RD=1).
 That default can be changed for a single policy zone or all response policy zones in a view with a ``recursive-only no`` clause.
-This feature is useful for serving the same zone files both inside and outside an RFC 1918 cloud and using RPZ to delete answers that would otherwise contain RFC 1918 values on the externally visible name server or view.
+This feature is useful for serving the same zone files both inside and outside an :rfc:`1918` cloud and using RPZ to delete answers that would otherwise contain :rfc:`1918` values on the externally visible name server or view.

 Also by default, RPZ actions are applied only to DNS requests that